csmith111/git1/README.md

-# git1
+# Repository git1
-This is a Git repository to practice learning git
+This is a Git repository to practice learning git.